 - light and dark color schemes offer two unique choices for crafting your resume

-- print-ready with CMYK color palette and multiple page sizes included
+- print-ready with CMYK color palette and many page sizes included

 This colorful option is perfect for a job in the creative or artistic fields.
 The layered PSD file is one of the easiest formats to customize, making it easy to drop in your own job details into the starter template.
 Also, simply swap the existing shapes and elements with your own color choices to create a totally customized resume in a fraction of the time.

 Cascade has a bright splash of color that's sure to stand out.
-With the clean and modern look, using the Cascade single page resume format will clearly signal your forward-thinking and design-centric mindset that makes you an ideal candidate.
-Use this for creative or design-oriented job roles.
+The Cascade single page resume format will clearly signal your design-centric mindset.
+Use this 1 page resume template for creative or design-oriented job roles.

 - uses free fonts